raining101290/product-search/README.md

 # product-search

+Node: version 18.17.1 or higher (Required)
+Next: 14.2.3 (used)
+React or React Dom: 18 or above

 This project is a dynamic and responsive product search page for an e-commerce platform, built using Next.js, React.js, and MUI.
 It features product listings, multi-level filtering, search functionality, pagination, and a responsive design.

 ## Features